Juhaziel/New-Solar-Language/documentation/lang_info.md

 | ...
 ```

-The four registers used to return integral types are considered volatile (they must be saved by the caller).
+In Mercury, the first four general purpose registers (A, B, C, D) are considered volatile (they must be saved by the caller).

-In Mercury, these are, from highest to lowest, D, C, B, A (A for Int, BA for Long and Pointers, DCBA for Quad)

 All other registers must be saved and restored by the callee.